I come from a family of educators.

 Being a B2B freelancer doesn’t mean you can completely forget about B2C.
 Nope…there’s a good chance you’ll benefit from understanding that too.
 That’s because just like you, your clients can be either B2B or B2C themselves.

-Beyond that though, the B2C niche has some serious cash flowing through it, so working to improve your skills in helping businesses connect with individuals can really pay off.
+Beyond that though, the B2C niche has some serious cash flowing through it, so working to improve your skills in helping businesses connect with individuals (and their Consumer Brains) can really pay off.
 Studying marketing and especially content marketing is a great place to start.

 Why You Should Care